The Ladder (album): Background

 In October 1998, the Yes line-up of vocalist Jon Anderson, bassist Chris Squire, guitarist Steve Howe, drummer Alan White, guitarist Billy Sherwood, and keyboardist Igor Khoroshev (brought in as a side musician for the tour), wrapped their 12-month world tour in support of their seventeenth studio album, Open Your Eyes (1997).
 For their next move the group felt the time was right to record a new studio album.
 In November 1998, Squire confirmed to the press that they agreed to work with Canadian producer and musician Bruce Fairbairn, who was recommended by their management The Left Bank Organization as they had worked with him on other projects.
 The band had produced Open Your Eyes themselves, but wished for an outside producer to give the music objective ears and aid in its direction.
 During their stop in Vancouver, British Columbia, Canada during the Open Your Eyes tour in mid-1998, they visited Fairbairn; Howe said: "We all took to him amazingly well.
 We prayed that he would say 'yes' to the idea of working with us".
 Fairbairn, a fan of the band and aware of their musical talents and capabilities, agreed to work with them.

 Howe recalled in his memoirs that the experience went as well as expected.
 Fairbairn both nurtured and challenged the band, giving individual members his full attention when they were overdubbing parts and providing direction to them as a group.
 At the same time he was an unforgiving critic of Anderson's lyrics, sometimes striking them out and telling the singer to come back the next day with new ones.
 "He was simply marvellous to work with", Howe wrote.
 "He knew exactly how to make records but had to remind us how to."

 Later in November 1998, Yes returned to Vancouver to write, rehearse, and prepare demos of their new material in Sanctuary Studios, which lasted until February 1999.
 As they had performed the final gigs of the Open Your Eyes tour in Japan, they organised to have their equipment shipped to Vancouver to perform.
 By this time, Khoroshev became a full-time member.
-The Ladder saw Yes write an album collectively for the first time in a while; one of the conditions they agreed upon was that if a member contributed a song of theirs, the band would not use it.
+The Ladder saw Yes write an album collectively for the first time in a while; one of the conditions they agreed upon was that if a member contributed a song of his own, the band would not use it.
 Sections of songs were then brought in and combined with another, particularly if they were not complete to allow them to be worked on further.
 Fairbairn attended the rehearsals for two weeks, something that Howe had never seen before as previous producers he had worked with could never be bothered.
 Having produced a demo of some songs, Fairbairn picked eight of the strongest tracks for the band to work on.